prince-nda/alu-shell/README.md

-# shell Basics Project
-this project contains shell scripts for basic command line tasks
+This is a shell project